cstoicescu/iptv-free-tv/README.md

 FreeTv V.1.3  - change chromedriver path from relative to "user.dir".
 Added chromedriver to src
 FreeTv V.1.4 - fix selenium.common.exceptions.WebDriverException: Message: Element is not clickable at point (61, 24.300003051757812).
 Other element would receive the click: null ",
              - Added acceptance for cookie policy
+FreeTv V.1.5 - **BIG UPDATE** Application used to work for certain Chrome Browser version (ex v85).
+Now it's compatible with **ALL** Chrome Browser Versions.
-FreeTv V.1.5 - TO DO add feature -> update github repository automatically when RUN.bat is executed successfully. **DONE not made public**
+FreeTv V.1.6 - TO DO add feature -> update github repository automatically when RUN.bat is executed successfully. **DONE not made public**